stantonk/mcp-server-java-sse-http-demo/README.md

 A working implementation Model Context Protocol java-sdk.
 Includes a fast-agent for the MCP Client to interact with the Weather mcp-server.

+⚠️This isn't remotely production grade, just demonstrating how to build something working end to end that can leverage multiple MCP Servers both local (Stdio Transport) and remote (HTTP SSE Transport).
+Also avoids pulling in as much of Spring as possible, for those who don't want it.

 In the demo, you'll see the agent:

 1. The agent uses Claude Sonnet 3.7 throughout for the LLM bits